-The SAMP has a planning horizon of 20 years, it is based on detail in existing Asset Management Operational Plans (AMOP) which has been updated and revised with updated AMOPs to follow as part of the Asset Management Improvement Plan (AMIP).
+The SAMP has a planning horizon of 20 years, it is based on detail in Asset Management Operational Plans (AMOP) which has been updated and revised with updated AMOPs to follow as part of the Asset Management Improvement Plan (AMIP).

-Like the other Strategic management Plans of Council the SAMP has a life of 4 years or as required when there is a major change in Strategy.
+Like the other Strategic Management Plans of Council, the SAMP has a life of four years or as required when there is a major change in Strategy.
+It is expected, that because of the significant number of Asset Classes to be reviewed and analysed, to determine Community Based Levels of Service and Hierarchies, the SAMP will be updated each year over the next four years.